 A PersistenceyManagerFactory is expensive to create so you should create one per datastore for your application and retain it for as long as it is needed.

-Always close your PersistenceManagerFactory after you have finished with it.
+Always close your PersistenceManagerFactory | PersistenceManager objects after you have finished with them.

 There are many ways of creating a PersistenceManagerFactory, some of which are shown below